aesthetic-suite/framework/docs/rtl.md

 const className = aesthetic.transformStyles(styles.button, { rtl: true });
 ```

-> If integrating a framework, this functionality is abstracted away.
+> If using a framework like React, this functionality is abstracted away.